Trump veto threat raises the prospect of year-end government shutdown | Politics

 Trump veto threat raises the prospect of year-end government shutdown

 A source familiar with the situation said aides thought they had talked Trump out of the $2,000 demand last week, only to learn he had not given up when he posted the video.
 That surprised even his Treasury secretary, Steven Mnuchin, who took part in the talks and backed the $600 figure.
-Current federal funding is due to expire on Monday if Trump, who is scheduled to leave for Florida on Wednesday, does not sign the bill into law.
+Current federal funding is due to expire on Monday if Trump does not sign the bill into law.
+He is scheduled to leave for Florida on Wednesday afternoon for the Christmas holiday.

 Many of them opposed the $2,000 payments that Trump is now demanding, and they would have to either defy their party's leader or change their position on those payments.
-Democrats have supported the $2,000 payments sought by Trump, and House Speaker Nancy Pelosi said on Tuesday she was ready to vote on the proposal this week.
-She did not address Trump's other concerns.
+Democrats, by contrast, support the higher payments.

+"I'm 100% on board with $2,000 survival checks for struggling families.
+House and Senate Dems are united on this," Democratic Senator Elizabeth Warren said on Twitter.
+Congress is due to adjourn at the end of the year, which means the bill will be automatically vetoed after 10 days even if Trump takes no action, in what is known as a "pocket veto."

 ALSO READ